sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

 {% endhighlight %}

 # Building the Network

+## To do
+I want to change the beginning to demonstrate using SGD first.
+This will result in much worse models and show that the final model is that much better.

 To begin I want to start by building a simple neural network to see how it fares.
 Afterwards I'll implement a larger convolutional neural network and implement concepts that have shown to boost performance of networks, namely:

 To start off we're going to look at a very simple neural network and see what kind of results we can obtain from that.
 To do this we need to be able to build fully connected layers.